Financial instruments — Comprehensive project

 |Asset and liability offsetting||Amendments to IFRS 7 and IAS 32 issued on 16 December 2011|

 |Derecognition||Existing requirements in IAS 39 incorporated into IFRS 9 on 28 October 2010|

 |Deferral of effective date of IFRS 9||Amendments to IFRS 9 and IFRS 7 issued on 16 December 2011|

 * In November 2013, the IASB issued IFRS 9 Financial Instruments (Hedge Accounting and amendments to IFRS 9, IFRS 7 and IAS 39), which included a new general hedge accounting model, and removed the 1 January 2015 effective date of IFRS 9 Financial Instruments pending finalisation of the comprehensive project on financial instruments.
-The macro hedge accounting project is subsequently being separately considered by the IASB, accordingly, the determination of an effective date of IFRS 9 is not dependent upon finalisation of this project.
-At its November 2013 meeting, the IASB tentatively decided that the mandatory effective date of IFRS 9 would be no earlier than annual periods beginning on or after 1 January 2017.
-The IASB then tentatively decided at its February 2014 meeting to set 1 January 2018 as the effective date for the mandatory application of IFRS 9.
+The macro hedge accounting project is subsequently being separately considered by the IASB.
+The IASB issued a finalised version of IFRS 9 Financial Instruments (2014) containing requirements on impairment and limited modifications to the classification and measurement requirements on 24 July 2014, setting 1 January 2018 as the effective date for the mandatory application of IFRS 9.

 |September 2004||Financial Instruments Working Group appointed|

 |6 March 2006||Staff Questionnaire on users' views on fair value disclosures||Response deadline 14 April 2006|